 Chapter 8 deals with the potential of identifying links that are costing you too much and that can be safely discarded.

 Chapter 9: R&D – Unlocking the Value of Waste

 Jay Samit says there are billions and billions worth of research in universities that could yield to huge new disruptions.

-And major disruptions under way only looking for new uses.
+And major disruptions are under way only looking for new uses.
 You only need to look.

 And if you don’t know where to start, you can crowdsource the development of your invention.

-A website like Quirky is such an example for bringing the product to market via crowdsourcing.
+A website like Quirky is such an example of bringing the product to market via crowdsourcing.

 Chapter 11: Production – Reuse, Repurpose, Re-create